 - Now the Bitfinex Pay widget will be integrated, giving your customers the choice to pay using cryptocurrency through Bitfinex!

 Note: Additionally, Merchants have the option to download the Bitfinex Pay plugin from Bitfinex's GitHub repository; the plugin requires the WooCommerce framework to be installed first.
-To view the steps, check out the GitHub plugin section.
-Furthermore, it can also be accessed from our REST API Node.JS library here.
+To view the steps, check out the WordPress plugin section.
+Furthermore, it can also be accessed from our REST API Node.JS library here or the WordPress Directory.

 Step 5: Tracking payments